Hawaiian Coffee: Everything You Need to Know

 Aloha.
 Did you know Hawaii is the only state in the United States that grows and sells coffee beans?

 When have you ever walked into a coffee shop and asked for a cup of the California or Texas?
+(Probably never)

 Unfortunately, it’s actually not very common to see Hawaiian coffee in today's coffee shops, even here in America.

 So why aren’t we seeing more of it?
+And where do you find the best, authentic quality beans?

 Facts about Hawaiian Coffee